City-of-Bloomington/example-playbooks/group_vars/README.md

 http://docs.ansible.com/ansible/playbooks_vault.html

-To run a playbook with access to variables protected with the vault, use "--ask-vault-pass".
-For example:

-    ansible-playbook playbooks/linux.yml -i hosts.txt --ask-become-pass --ask-vault-pass
+To encrypt an already existing, unencrypted file:

+    ansible-vault encrypt foo.yml

 To edit vaulted passwords:

     ansible-vault edit foo.yml

-To encrypt a file using the vault:
+To create a new encrypted file using the vault:

     ansible-vault create foo.yml

-All files in group_vars/vault are set to be ignored by version control.